William Charles Gordon Armstrong: Military

 Armstrong joined the Canadian Mounted Rifles in 1903, in particular organizing "G" Squadron in Calgary.
 He later served as quartermaster of the 15th Light Horse and while serving with them petitioned the government for permission to create an infantry regiment.
 In 1910 permission was granted and Armstrong was made lieutenant-colonel in command of the 103rd Regiment (Calgary Rifles).
 The 103rd remained Calgary's only infantry regiment until 1920 when it was reorganized as The Calgary Regiment.
-The 103rd Regiment, Calgary Rifles was reorganized in 1920 as part of the Otter Commission's report, and the 103rd is today perpetuated by both The King's Own Calgary Regiment and The Calgary Highlanders.
+The 103rd Regiment, Calgary Rifles was reorganized in 1920 as part of the Otter Commission's report, and the 103rd is today perpetuated by both The King's Own Calgary Regiment and The Calgary Highlanders (10th Canadians).

 Armstrong and his officers of the 103rd helped organize recruits for the 10th Battalion, CEF.
 Armstrong also personally raised the 56th Battalion (Calgary), CEF and served as its commanding officer, taking it overseas in March 1915.
 The battalion was broken up for reinforcements when the CEF's reinforcement system was reorganized, and Armstrong returned home from the United Kingdom in mid 1918.